msu-video-group/MSU_Metrics_Robustness_Benchmark/README.md

 ## Running the demo code
 ### Robusness Benchmark pip module
 #### Module installation
+Note: It is recommended to install PyTorch version suitable for your Python/CUDA installation from [official website](https://pytorch.org/) before installing the library.\
 Direct install via ```pip install robustness_benchmark``` will be available soon.
 To install the latest version of the module you can clone the repo and pip install it:\
 ```git clone https://github.com/msu-video-group/MSU_Metrics_Robustness_Benchmark/tree/main```\
 ```pip install -r requirements.txt```\